 Crochet Skill Level: Beginner

-- Worsted Weight Yarn: I crocheted my sample scarf using Caron Simply Soft in a color called "Autumn Maize."
+- Worsted weight yarn: The sample scarf was crocheted using Caron Simply Soft in a color called "Autumn Maize."
 The color is a warm, delightful golden color with a hint of sheen.
 Feel free to use a different color, or a different brand of yarn, if you prefer.

-- Crochet Hook: I crocheted my sample scarf using a size I crochet hook.
+- Crochet hook: The sample scarf was crocheted using a size I crochet hook.

 - ch = chain

 - dc = double crochet

 - st(s) = stitch(es)